-Experiments with multi-ions solutions were performed also in entire ED stack, both using modified and commercial IEMs.
-Monovalent selective ED process was studied in treating groundwater for irrigation [49] investigating membrane selectivity for calcium and magnesium versus the reference sodium ion.
+Experiments with multi-ion solutions were also performed on entire ED stacks, using both modified and commercial IEMs.
+Monovalent selective ED process was studied for treating groundwater for irrigation [49] investigating membrane selectivity for calcium and magnesium versus the reference sodium ion.
 The authors observed an increasing trend of both calcium and magnesium selectivities as function of the applied current density, although in all the tested conditions, divalent selectivity values remained below 1, representing a preferred transport of sodium, followed by calcium and then magnesium.
-Limiting current density was proposed as a selectively promoter for the ion removing from multi-ionic mixture, using Commercial Selemion CMVN and ASVN, as cation and anion exchange membranes [50].
-The authors observed that chlorides and flourides were selectively separated respect to sulphates with separation efficiency of 0.93 and 0.81, respectively, for the optimal current density.
+Limiting current density was proposed as a selective promoter for ion removal from multi-ionic mixture, using Commercial Selemion CMVN and ASVN, as cation and anion exchange membranes [50].
+The authors observed that chlorides and fluorides were selectively separated with respect to sulphates with a separation efficiency of 0.93 and 0.81, respectively, at the optimal current density.
 A theoretical electrodialysis model for sodium and potassium mixtures was developed and validated with experiments performed with a laboratory-scale unit, equipped with 10 cell pairs, using solutions containing only sodium nitrate and a mixture of sodium and potassium nitrates [51].
-The authors observed that the electromigration transport resulted in the main contribution to the ion transport while the diffusion mechanism could switch the selective transport of ions due to the opposite contribution to the two ions.
+The authors observed that electromigration transport resulted in the main contribution to ion transport while the diffusion mechanism could switch the selective transport of ions due to the opposite contribution to the two ions.

-Ion transport through IEMs was explored for brackish water desalination [52,53] and wastewater treatment [54] of greenhouses to selectively concentrate the solution in divalent ions as calcium, magnesium and sulfates by preferentially removing monovalent ions as sodium, chlorides or/and nitrates.
+Ion transport through IEMs was explored for brackish water desalination [52,53] and wastewater treatment [54] of greenhouses to selectively concentrate the solution in the divalent ions calcium, magnesium and sulfates by preferentially removing monovalent ions of sodium, chlorides and/or nitrates.
 Monovalent-selective electrodialysis (MSED) technology was tested with Neosepta and Fujifilm Type 16 membranes focusing on ion transport and membrane selectivity.
-Results demonstrated overall moderate larger selectivity to sodium for Neosepta membranes [54] with a decreasing trend of cation selectivity when the cation ratio increased for brackish water desalination [52] or no linear relationship between ion selectivity and ions concentration [54].
+Results demonstrated overall moderate larger selectivity towards sodium for the Neosepta membranes [54] with a decreasing trend of cation selectivity when the cation ratio increased for brackish water desalination [52] or no linear relationship between ion selectivity and ions concentration [54].

 Xu et al. [55] compared monovalent permselective CEM (CR671) with normal grade CEM (CR67) for brackish groundwater desalination at both bench and pilot scale.
 The authors observed a sodium selective transport respect to divalent cations, as well as calcium and magnesium, up to 9 times higher for the pilot unit at low current density while the performance difference between Na-selective CR671 and normal-grade CR67 diminished at high current density.
-However they only analyze CEM permselectivity regards calcium and magnesium compared to sodium with a fixed solution composition.
+However, they only analyzed CEM permselectivity of calcium and magnesium compared to sodium with a fixed solution composition.
 With the same type of IEMs, Xu et al. [56] investigated the use of an ED pilot unit to treat brackish water RO concentrate solutions.
 They observed a relative transport number of potassium, calcium and magnesium compared to sodium approximately equal to 1.7, 2 and 3 respectively, in the investigated current density range.
-A pilot scale EDR system was tested for treating water for irrigation of golf course [57] demonstrating that the equivalent removal of divalent ions as calcium and magnesium compared to the monovalent sodium was dependent on current density and water recovery with relative transport number of calcium versus sodium ranging between 5.5 and 1.7 and sulfates versus chlorides between 1.47 and 2.64, depending on the operating condition.
+A pilot scale EDR system was tested for treating water for golf-course irrigation [57] demonstrating that the equivalent removal of divalent ions as calcium and magnesium compared to the monovalent sodium was dependent on current density and water recovery with the relative transport number of calcium versus sodium ranging between 5.5 and 1.7 and sulfates versus chlorides between 1.5 and 2.6, depending on the operating condition.